 - Creative, empathetic, and student-focused tutors, who are eager to learn and explore new ways to help students succeed.

-- The ability to work independently and virtually (without extensive ongoing supervision) and sufficient flexibility to accommodate the schedules of busy law students in different time zones.
+- The ability to work independently and virtually (without extensive ongoing supervision) and sufficient flexibility to accommodate the schedules of busy law students in different time zones, as well as the desire to do this on an ongoing basis (this is not a temporary position).

 - Basic familiarity with technical tools for remote work, such as Skype, Dropbox, and Google Docs.